There are a number of theories with regards to the origin of the name ‘Bunyola’.

 1865 – The statue of the Mare de Deu de les Neus is moved to the Roser’s chapel.

-1884 – On 31 August at number 5 High Street (Carrer Major), D. Rafel Colom Pons, distinguished son of Bunyola is born.
+1884 – On 31 August at number 5 High Street (Carrer Major), D. Rafel Colom Pons, a distinguished son of Bunyola is born.

 1912 – The train line was opened between Palma and Sóller stopping at Bunyola on the way.
 Nearby the station textile, soap, shoes and liquor factories opened.